Riverworld: Purpose

 The reason for the existence of Riverworld is initially a complete mystery.
-In Farmer's books a number of historical figures—including Sir Richard Burton, Alice Hargreaves, Samuel Clemens, Baron de Marbot, King John of England, Cyrano de Bergerac, Tom Mix, Mozart, Jack London, Lothar von Richthofen, and Hermann Göring—interact with fictional characters to discover the Riverworld's purpose.
+In Farmer's books a number of historical figures — including Sir Richard Burton, Alice Hargreaves, Samuel Clemens, Baron de Marbot, John, King of England, Cyrano de Bergerac, Tom Mix, Mozart, Jack London, Lothar von Richthofen, and Hermann Göring — interact with fictional characters to discover the Riverworld's purpose.
 Another character, Peter Jairus Frigate, bears a striking resemblance to Farmer himself, and shares his initials.
 There are two versions of the character: one who appears early in the sequence, the third overall character to be introduced, and another, the "real" version, who concludes that the first was his brother who died as a baby, resurrected and used as a spy by the creators of the Riverworld.

 The story gradually reveals that the Riverworld was created as a moral test for humanity.
 In the Riverworld universe sapience is the result of an artificially created soul, known as a wathan, created by a generator developed and distributed among various worlds by an unknown ancient alien race.
 Wathan generators create wathans which attach themselves to sufficiently advanced chordates.
 Wathans are indestructible but become detached from the body upon physical death and wander the universe without purpose.

 The first race to create wathans were adept tool users, but lacked individual sapience.
 Self-awareness increased their capabilities by an order of magnitude, and as the creators of wathan technology, they were able to "catch" wathans released by their own deaths, resurrecting themselves until individual resurrections became impossible.
 As this happened only to the wisest and most ethically advanced wathans, the people supposed a process of "passing on", comparable to the Indian religious concept of Moksha.
 With this in mind, they traveled the universe, placing wathan generators on worlds that could host wathans, thereby creating other sentient species.
 Once they created a species they determined they could trust, they tasked them with creating more sapient species after the whole of their own species had "passed on".
 This cycle occurred several times until the creation of humanity.